History of tea in India

-Darjeeling tea estate women tea pickers.
-Women form the majority of the tea pluckers.
+1930s map depicting Britain's main tea suppliers in the early twentieth century.

-India is one of the largest tea producers in the world, although over 70 per cent of its tea is consumed within India itself.
-A number of renowned teas, such as Assam and Darjeeling, also grow exclusively in India.
-The Indian tea industry has grown to own many global tea brands and has evolved into one of the most technologically equipped tea industries in the world.
-Tea production, certification, exportation and all facets of the tea trade in India are controlled by the Tea Board of India.
-From its legendary origins to modern processing techniques, tea production in India delicately weaves together cultural heritage, economic prowess, and technological advancement.
+India is one of the largest tea producers in the world, although over 70 percent of its tea is consumed within India itself.
+A number of renowned tea varieties, such as Assam and Darjeeling, are grown exclusively in India.
+The Indian tea industry has evolved to own many global tea brands and is one of the most technologically equipped tea industries in the world.
+All facets of the tea trade in India, including tea production, certification and exportation, are controlled by the Tea Board of India.